manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

 (You may need to call `matplotlib.pyplot.show()` if you can't see the hologram after running this code.)

-To calculate a hologram, `holopy` needs to know three things: the *scatterer* which is scattering the light, the *experimental setup* under which the hologram is recorded, and the *scattering theory* that can calculate the hologram from the scaterrer and the experimental setup.
+To calculate a hologram, `holopy` needs to know three things: the *scatterer* that is scattering the light, the *experimental setup* under which the hologram is recorded, and the *scattering theory* that can calculate the hologram from the scaterrer and the experimental setup.
 We'll examine each section of code in turn.

 The first few lines :